pastorhudson/pco-youtube-publisher/README.md

 # pco-youtube-publisher
 This is a simple script to publish a youtube channel's latest 15 videos to a Planning Center Publishing page.
+It's the latest 15 videos because the youtube rss only includes the latest 15 videos.
+The configuration for your youtube channel and the page you want to publish to is in the .env file.
+The Slug and Title will be created if it doesn't exist.

 # Setup
 - Download this repository